MicrosoftDocs/sdk-api/sdk-api-src/content/msdrm/nf-msdrm-drmacquireissuancelicensetemplate.md

 #### DRM_AILT_NONSILENT ()

-Non-silent template acquisition is supported.
+nonsilent template acquisition is supported.
 That is, an authentication prompt is displayed if an access control list (ACL) is applied to the template and default authentication fails.